Jenpatrick/making-stuff-awesome-docs/README.md

 # making-stuff-awesome-docs
-A curated list of documents, written in Markdown, appicable to the makng stuff awesome webpage, for nerf.
+A curated list of documents, written in Markdown, appicable to the makng stuff awesome webpage, for n*rf blaster mods.

-Please see (Contributing)[docs/contribute.md] for how to help (and help is needed!)
+Please see [Contributing](docs/contribute.md) for how to help (and help is needed!)

 ##  Have other *Things* to add?